moi-si/slynk/README.md

 *Forked from [TlsFragment](https://github.com/maoist2009/TlsFragment)*
-# Slynk
+# slynk
-Slynk is a lightweight, local relay written in Python 3.8+ using asyncio. *Note: It may use more memory than TlsFragment.*
+slynk is a lightweight, local relay written in Python 3.8+ using asyncio. *Note: It may use more memory than TlsFragment.*
 ## How to start
 1. Make sure Python 3.8+ or newer installed.
 2. Clone this repository: